National Opioid Settlements

 The SOR Grant aims to address the opioid crisis by increasing access to medication-assisted treatment using the three FDA-approved medications for the treatment of opioid use disorder, reducing unmet treatment needs, and reducing opioid overdose deaths through the provisions of prevention, treatment and recovery activities for opioid use disorder (OUD).

-Visit the Avoid Opioid website for more information.
+Visit the Let's Be Clear website for more information.

 The purpose of this grant is to improve state & territory response to 988 contacts (including calls, texts, & chats) originating in the state by recruiting, hiring & training behavioral health workforce to staff the Lifeline center to respond, intervene, and provide follow-up to individuals experiencing a behavioral health crisis.

-More information about South Dakota's 988: Building Local Capacity.
+More information about South Dakota's Cooperative Agreement to Improve Local 988 Capacity.

 Additional Resources